HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Environmental Science/Forester.md

 Welcome to the Forester Interview Preparation !
 This resource is designed to help you ace your Forester interviews with confidence.

+Agriculture and Environmental Science is an interdisciplinary field that focuses on the sustainable management of natural resources, including forests, water, and soil.
+Environmental Science is crucial in addressing the environmental challenges we face today, such as climate change, deforestation, and biodiversity loss.
+Within this field, the job of a Forester is essential in the conservation and management of forest ecosystems.
+Foresters play a vital role in assessing forest health and implementing sustainable practices to ensure the long-term viability of forests.
+They are responsible for conducting surveys, managing timber resources, preventing and combating forest fires, and promoting the preservation of wildlife habitats.

 ## 🚀 Overview

 Whether you're a seasoned Forester or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Forester interviews to help you prepare and succeed.